dmitribodiu/90-days-challenge/second_two_weeks/vim+tmux.md

     To delete a file from the buffer, type `:bd`, this is a safe command it throws an error if you haven't saved the file.
+    You should delete the buffer that you are not currently on.
+    Otherwise you will exit vim.

     To delete specific buffer in a window type `:bd filename` to get autocompletion, press tab after the space.